pixkk/MoonPhaseUtils/README.md

 1. Make sure you have [BepInEx](https://github.com/BepInEx/BepInEx) installed
 2. Download the latest release from the releases page
-3. Extract the plugin files to your `BepInEx/plugins` folder
+3. Extract the mod files to your `BepInEx/plugins` folder
 4. Launch the game

 ## Configuration

-The plugin works out of the box with no configuration required.
+The mod works out of the box with no configuration required.
 The moon display will automatically appear when you're in a gameplay level (not in lobby, menu, tutorial, shop etc.).

 ## Technical Details
 ### Patched Methods